 You can save and reuse your cooking oil for your next batch of fried dough or other fried food.
 Let the oil cool, then pour it through a paper towel-lined strainer to removed the solids.
 Save the oil in a closed bottle or other container.

 Maintaining the proper oil temp is key to getting great fried dough.
 Heat the oil to a temperature of 350° F, and adjust the heat as you cook to maintain this temp.
-A thermometer is the best way to get the temperature you need - I would suggest picking up a digital thermometer like this one.
-It's inexpensive and you can use it for all of your cooking and baking.
+A thermometer is the best way to get the temperature you need—use a digital thermometer like this one. (affiliate link.)

 Melted butter brushed on the hot fried dough gives a crucial (and delicious!) flavor.
-After the butter you can add your favorite fried dough toppings: my favorites are powdered sugar and pure Vermont maple syrup.
-Chocolate syrup or caramel are also two fantastic options.
-You can also top fried dough with cooked apples or blueberry sauce.
+After the butter, you can add your favorite fried dough toppings.

 This recipe has not been tested with an air fryer.